 On October 22, 2023, Thomas A. Bartlett notified the Board that, effective February 1, 2024, he would be retiring from his roles as President, Chief Executive Officer and Director of the Board.
 Mr. Bartlett is currently serving as an advisor to the Chief Executive Officer until May 1, 2024.
 As part of the executive succession plan, the Board appointed Steven O. Vondran, who previously served as our Executive Vice President and President, U.S. Tower Division, to the roles of President, Chief Executive Officer and director of the Board, effective February 1, 2024.
 To facilitate the transition, the Board also appointed Mr. Vondran to the role of Executive Vice President, Global Chief Operating Officer for the interim period, effective November 1, 2023 until February 1, 2024.
-Mr. Vondran joined us in 2000 and has held various leadership positions, including Senior Vice President, U.S. Leasing Operations from 2004 to 2010 and Senior Vice President, General Counsel for the U.S. Tower Division, from 2010 to 2018, after which he began serving as Executive Vice President and President, U.S. Tower Division.
+Mr. Vondran joined us in 2000 and has held various leadership positions, including Senior Vice President, U.S. Tower Division, from 2010 to 2018, after which he began serving as Executive Vice President, U.S. Tower Division.